 ‘Rattry’ may be traced as probably William (Bill) Rattray who was more than likely there in 1860 because he is listed as a Foreman of one of the engines.
 38

 ‘Hely from H M Customs’ is possibly meant to refer to Thomas Hendry Eley who was on official, a Landing Waiter, in the Customs office in the 1850s.
 Eley was one of those helping Daldy, as civilians, at the devastating fire downtown in July 1858.
 They were singled out for mention in the newspaper at the time.
 39

-Perhaps it was Angelo Elias, another similar name, a man who had a shop in Queen Street about the late 1850s.
+Or perhaps it was Angelo Elias, another similar name, a man who had a shop in Queen Street about the late 1850s.
 40. The name Elias was mentioned as a Foreman who volunteered to serve under Daldy for the Northern Engine.
 41

 But that could be a mis-print, Elias instead of Ellis.
 Maybe Daldy meant Ellis from Freemans Bay who was on the crew of one of the engines, one of the better Foremen working under Daldy.
 42

 But its apparent these events occurred a good deal later than Daldy’s claim of 1848: more likely in 1860.
-Rattray and Ellis, for example, neither had arrived in Auckland until much later than 1848.
+Neither Rattray and Ellis, for example, had arrived in Auckland until much later than 1848.
 43, 44

 Then there’s another inconsistency when Daldy mentions in his reminiscences the fire in the new National Bank as if it was about the time he was Captain, supposedly in 1848.
 45

 The fact is the National Bank of New Zealand wasn’t formed until 1872 and in Auckland didn’t open its doors until April 1873.
 46